 - Partner with marketing and leadership to improve messaging and process

-8) Define success in the first 30, 60, and 90 days
+Define Success in the First 30, 60, and 90 Days

-It tells the candidate you are not going to throw them into the deep end and call it “entrepreneurship.”
+This section signals leadership.
+It tells the candidate you are not going to throw them into the deep end and call it "entrepreneurship."

 - Complete onboarding and product training